thenoiseinspace/password-generator/README.md

 Per Jung's advice during Thursday's session, I referenced this video: https://www.youtube.com/watch?v=duNmhKgtcsI.
 My original pushes were based around this style of approaching the problem.
 However, I never could get the code to function properly.
 After a session with my tutor and discussing other methods with the study group, I gave up on that strategy and came at it from a different approach.

+Special thanks to Eric in the study group for the "Array.prototype.push.apply" line--that was the operation that made this all click.

 Github links:
 https://github.com/thenoiseinspace/password-generator
 <br>